Old Berrien County Courthouse Complex: Preservation and Additions

-In 1965, the SDA Church realized their congregation had outgrown their space and built a new building on Niles Street, less than a mile from the Courthouse.
-The church officially moved into the new building in 1966 and two of the three buildings it owned on the grounds were shuttered.
-The sheriff's Residence remained under private ownership during this time and had been converted into apartments, while the Records Building had been turned into a mixed-use building.
+In 1965, the SDA Village Church realized their congregation had outgrown the Courthouse space and built a new church building less than a mile from the Courthouse.
+The church officially moved into the new building in 1966 and two of the three buildings it owned on the courthouse square continued as the Village Seventh-day Adventist School.
+The sheriff's Residence remained under private ownership, having been converted into apartments, while the Old Records' Building had been turned into a mixed-use residential and commercial building.

-In 1968, the Berrien County Historical Commission and Berrien County joined forces to purchase the portion of the complex owned by the SDA church, with the goal of saving the Courthouse.
-For the next eight years, the BCHC raised the funds needed to complete the restoration and completed it in 1975.
-As the commission decided to rebrand that same year, they also began to focus on securing the remaining two buildings - Records and Sheriff's Residence.
-By the late 1970s, the latter had been purchased and the former wouldn't be re-added to the property until the 1990s, although the building wouldn't be available for restoration until 2000.
+In 1968, the Berrien County Historical Commission and Berrien County combined their efforts to purchase the portion of the complex owned by the SDA church, with the goal of restoring the Courthouse.
+For the next eight years, the BCHC raised the funds needed to complete the restoration of the Courthouse and completed it in 1975.
+It is still an active Berrien County courthouse, and used for weddings, special ceremonies, and educational purposes as outlined in MCL - Section 600.1515 of the Michigan Revised Judicature Act of 1961 - Act 236.
+It specifically depicts an historic 1880's courtroom.
+Berrien County Clerk's office retains copies of historic court trial proceedings from 1839 to the present.

+As the commission decided to rebrand in 1975, they also began to focus on securing the remaining two buildings - the Records Building and Sheriff's Residence.
+By the late 1970s, the Sheriff's Residence had been purchased, and the Records building was reunited with the Courthouse square in the 1990s, although the building wouldn't be available for restoration until 2000.

-In 1968, the Murdoch Log Cabin was uncovered during a routine demolition.
-For the next five years, it was debated what would happen to the structure.
-Extensive research by local historians, aided by Western Michigan University, established the cabin as having been built in approximately 1830 and was the original home for Berrien Springs co-founder Francis Murdoch.
+In 1968, the 1829 Murdoch Log Cabin was uncovered under modern siding during a demolition of a home on nearby Kephart Road, Berrien Springs.
+Extensive research by local historians, aided by Western Michigan University, established the cabin as the original 1829 home of Berrien Springs co-founder Francis Murdoch, who is regarded as one of the most important Human Rights attorneys in United States history for his prolific defense of those escaping slavery.
 In 1973, the BCHC agreed to have the building moved to the Courthouse property and it was placed just behind the courthouse.
 Two years later, the BCHC rebranded and became the Berrien County Historical Association to better reflect the growth of its mission and properties.